Loughborough University: Rankings and reputation

 Loughborough was named University of the Year 2019 in The Times and Sunday Times University Good University Guide.
 Loughborough is one of only four universities, along with Bath, Oxford and St Andrews, to have won the title twice.
 Loughborough also moved up to 5th overall in the Good University Guide.
 Loughborough was also given the title of university of the year at the Whatuni Student Choice Awards 2018.

 In the 2020 ranking exercise by Times Higher Education, Loughborough was ranked 59th in the world for the Best 'Golden Age' Universities, defined as those universities established for over 50 years, but less than 80 years.

 In 2018 Loughborough was named best in the UK for student experience in the Times Higher Education Student Experience Survey for the fifth time since 2009.

-Loughborough University was ranked 4th in the 2019 Guardian University League table.

 Loughborough kept its position as the best university in the world to study sports-related subjects in the global 2018 QS higher education league table.
-In 2017 Loughborough achieved a five star plus rating in the QS Stars University Ratings.

-The Centre for Renewable Energy Systems Technology, or CREST, runs the internationally recognised masters programme in renewable energy.
-The Department of Politics, History and International Relations, or PHIR as it is commonly known, is home to researchers in European politics and international relations.
-The Centre for Research in Social Policy is an independent research centre based within the Department of Social Sciences.
-It is responsible for calculating the Minimum Income Standard in the United Kingdom for the Joseph Rowntree Foundation.

 Sports

 Loughborough is renowned in the UK for its sports provisions.

-Loughborough is home to the world's largest university-based sports technology research group, which is part of the Sports Technology Institute.
-SportPark, based at the university provides a home for national sporting bodies including Youth Sport Trust, British Swimming and several other national governing bodies.
-Loughborough Students have performed well in the BUCS Overall Championship for more than forty years, winning the overall trophy for 40 successive years.
+Loughborough University has been ranked number 1 in the world for sport-related subjects for in the QS World University Rankings by Subject since 2017.

+As of the 2024 league, Loughborough is ranked first in the British Universities and Colleges Sport league table.